1. Applicable Terms Used in the Policy

 Sexual photography and videography refers to taking photographs or video of another individual(s) without their consent.
 This may include public display of images taken in private with the pictured individual’s consent but subsequently displayed publicly without the pictured individual’s consent, and, depending on the circumstances, this may also constitute revenge porn.

 Other Inappropriate Misconduct not Defined Herein

-Augsburg College has listed specific definitions regarding prohibited sexual conduct.
-The College will consider violations of any Federal, State, or local law that relate to sexual misconduct.
-Furthermore, any conduct or action that relates to sexual misconduct, sexual impropriety, or other sexual misdeed will be examined to determine if it falls within the scope of the College’s Sexual Misconduct Policy and if any further action is necessary regardless of whether it is specifically defined herein.
+Augsburg University has listed specific definitions regarding prohibited sexual conduct.
+The University will consider violations of any Federal, State, or local law that relate to sexual misconduct.
+Furthermore, any conduct or action that relates to sexual misconduct, sexual impropriety, or other sexual misdeed will be examined to determine if it falls within the scope of the University’s Sexual Misconduct Policy and if any further action is necessary regardless of whether it is specifically defined herein.